onyx-platform/onyx-datomic/README.md

 ##### commit-bulk-tx

 Writes transactions via the `:tx` segment key to a Datomic database.
 The value of `:tx` should be as if it were ready for `(d/transact uri tx)`.
-This lets you perform retractions and arbitrary db functions.
+This lets you perform retractions and arbitrary db functions.  tx-data returned by datomic.api/transact is injected into the pipeline event map under `:datomic/written`.

 Catalog entry: